 When you can’t find your focus at all, stop and ask yourself what you can do today, tomorrow, this week to get your business going?

 Let’s say that a year from now, you want to be generating $5,000 a month in income from your business.
-If you’re starting from scratch, your first quarter goals might look like this:
+If you’re starting from scratch, your smaller goals might look like this:

 - Create your business plan